-As a journalist, Rivera has written myriad cover stories for publications like the Star Tribune newspaper, former alt-weekly City Pages, and Minnesota Business magazine.
+As a journalist, Rivera has written myriad cover stories for publications like the Star Tribune newspaper, alt-weekly City Pages, Minnesota Business magazine, and Women’s Press.
 Her byline has also appeared in USA Today, the Growler magazine, Minnesota Meetings + Events magazine, the Riveter magazine, and on sites such as Crave Online, Mandatory, Metromix, New York magazine, The Daily Meal, and Vita.mn.
-She is a versatile writer, covering beats as diverse as business, arts and entertainment, food and drink, health, parenting, pets, politics, and sex and relationships.

 Whether traveling to a food desert on White Earth Reservation with "The Sioux Chef" Sean Sherman to learn about indigenous food systems, following congressional candidate Dean Phillips on the campaign trail in suburban Minnesota, or detailing how Charlie Parr's depression makes daily life a struggle, Rivera prides herself on creating a safe space for her subjects to share their sincere, heartfelt, and often outrageous insights on the record.